TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

     case anymore, the following github repository hosts patched kernel sources which seems to be up to date and synchronised with upstream kernel sources.
-    To get the patchs, select the git tag which match the kernel version then check the commits done by the owner of the repo — `philenotfound`.
+    To get the patchs, select the git tag which matches the kernel version then check the commits done by the owner of the repo — `philenotfound`.
 He names the commits 'avga3000-<version>.diff',
     'ati9200_pllfix-<version>.diff' and 'linux-<version>'.diff.